pearpages/javascript-patterns/README.md

 + Simplifies the interface
 + jQuery is a good example (think of the DOM)

+The main difference between the decorator and the facade is that we **are not adding funtionality**, we are **createing a new interface**.

 ### Flyweight

 ## Behavioral Design Patterns